 Per request.. here is another comparison, but then with the 3 most powerful, including the second highest modes.

 Below is a list of the brightest flashlights we have reviewed with an output of over 25,000 lumens.

-The following lists contains of our own measurements, and not manufacturer’s specs.
-The maximum output is usually measured at turn on, but in some cases after a couple seconds.
-The 30 second measurement is according to ANSI FL1 standards, and the 10 minutes is to give an indication of its sustained output.
+The following list contains our own measurements and not the manufacturer’s specs.
+The maximum output is usually measured at turn on, but sometimes after a couple of seconds.
+The 30-second measurement is according to ANSI FL1 standards, and the 10-minute measurement indicates its sustained output.
 Discontinued flashlights will be removed from the list.